 Speed limits

-Speed limits play a crucial role in determining the driving time of a journey.
+Speed limits play a crucial role in determining the of a journey.
 Adhering to the designated speed limits set for different roads is not only a legal requirement but also a safety measure.
 Driving at a consistent speed within the prescribed limits can help in maintaining a steady pace throughout the trip.
 However, factors such as road constructions, accidents, and heavy traffic can sometimes lead to variations in driving time, regardless of following speed limits.

 Traffic conditions